 Professor Jones will also continue the development and study of phase-measuring devices based on active gain media.
 He will take part in the design of experiments and assist students that are involved in these experiments, as well as help to maintain the lasers and optical equipment in the JQI laboratories.
 (September 2017)

-♦ Steven Miller, Associate Professor of Mathematics and Cesar Silva, Hagey Family Professor of Mathematics, received a three-year $360,000 grant to support the SMALL REU program at Williams.
+♦ Steven Miller, Professor of Mathematics and Cesar Silva, Hagey Family Professor of Mathematics, received a three-year $360,000 grant to support the SMALL REU program at Williams.
 The SMALL program is a nine-week residential summer program in which undergraduates from all over the U.S. come to investigate open research problems in mathematics.
 Around 500 students have participated in the project since its inception in 1988.
 (March 2017)

-♦ Steven Nafziger, Associate Professor of Economics, received a $110,266 collaborative grant for his research into corporate law and finance in pre-Revolution Russia.
+♦ Steven Nafziger, Professor of Economics, received a $110,266 collaborative grant for his research into corporate law and finance in pre-Revolution Russia.
 This grant will support Professor Nafziger’s work with Middlebury College professor Amanda Gregg as they collect and analyze data describing Russian corporations prior to the October Revolution of 1917.
 This historical project speaks to the role that legal institutions, corporate governance, and finance play in the process of economic development.
 (June 2017)

 ♦ Jay Pasachoff, Field Memorial Professor of Astronomy, received a three-year $252,608 RUI grant for his research project involving optical and radio studies of the Sun’s coronal plasma during the 2017 eclipse.
 (May 2016)

 ♦ Daniel Turek, Assistant Professor of Statistics, received a $74,820 subaward from the University of California at Berkeley as part of a larger four-year NSF grant supporting a research project that will develop software meant to enable scientists to learn more from complex data and to share new analysis methods more easily.
 (October 2016)